Problems tackled: 300,620

 Be very clear what you are hoping to achieve.
 For example, if you want your breasts enlarged, what size do you want them to be?
 Having a clear idea is essential for a proper discussion with the surgeon.

 Find out as much as you can about the procedure itself.
 Even a simple-sounding procedure such as liposuction requires a lot of skill.
-Look at the good cosmetic surgery websites (see useful contacts).
+Look at the good cosmetic surgery websites.
 Various cosmetic procedures are also discussed elsewhere: for example, breast reduction, breast enlargement, thread veins, ageing skin and ears.

 Locate a good, reputable surgeon.
 Do not just answer a persuasive advertisement in a magazine or on the web.